brucemack/brucemack.github.io/ampersand/index.md

 Once the relative offset between two streams is identified, the range of offsets that needs to be tested to keep the streams in sync with each other is small.
-Ironically, the thing that is most likely to invalidate the correlation-based offset estimate between two audio streams is the NTP-driven clock correction process.
+Ironically, the thing that is most likely to invalidate the correlation-based offset estimate between two audio streams is the NTP-driven clock correction process running in the clients.
 For this reason, it might make sense to suspend (or at least slow down) NTP synchronizations for a client that is actively receiving.

 Unlike many things in the AllStar system that run at the audio frame level (i.e. 20ms of audio),